JerryPeng0201/NEBULA/nebula/assets/robots/inspire_hand/README.md

 - Some other joints might move by a little bit (up to 0.001 radian change) when another joint moves.
 Also likely due to physx issues.
 ### Simulation

 It is unclear why but for the physx backends a damping of 0.001 (or some small value) needed to be set on the mimic joints for them to simulate stably.
-This is done at the controller level at the moment in ManiSkill.
+This is done at the controller level at the moment in NEBULA.